Kidney Failure & Mercury Poisoning

 In case you think it sounds far-fetched that a trip to the dentist could result in kidney failure, I’ve compiled a list of studies supporting the theory:

 1. A 1991 Danish study by the Department of Environmental Medicine at Odense University found that even small injections of mercury into mice resulted in damage to their kidney tissue.

 2. The 2012 Journal of Environmental and Public Health shows that mercuric salts “generally targets the gastrointestinal tract and the kidney.”
 It goes on to state that “metallic mercury is also deposited in the… kidneys.”

 3. An article by Dr. Joseph Mercola describes the research of Mayo Clinic’s Dr. Weston A. Price from the early 1900s.
-Price would remove the root canals from patients with kidney failure and implant them under the skin of a rabbit.
-80% of the time, the rabbit would develop kidney disease and often die (I guess rabbits don’t do dialysis).
+Price would remove the root canals from patients with kidney failure and implant them under the skin of rabbits.
+80% of the rabbits would develop kidney disease and often die (I guess rabbits don’t do dialysis).

 5. Autopsies recorded in the Swedish Dental Journal found that those with amalgam fillings had eight times more mercury in their kidneys than those without.

-Canada’s ministry of health officially advises dentists that “Amalgam should not be placed in patients with impaired kidney function.”
+Canada’s ministry of health officially advises dentists: “Amalgam should not be placed in patients with impaired kidney function.”

 I think it stands to reason that a total dental revision – if done correctly with all the safety precautions – will have a positive impact on Nicole’s kidney function.

 Why a Total Dental Revision Will Cost So Much

 There are only two clinics in North America qualified to perform the five hours of surgery Nicole’s mouth needs to safely free her body of the toxic overload she lives with.
 A total dental revision, using the Huggins Applied Healing Method, would involve: